 According to the Centers for Disease Control and Prevention, in 2018, approximately 405,000 people died from malaria.
 The majority of these deaths were young children in sub-Saharan Africa.
 Malaria is just one of several deadly diseases spread by mosquitoes.
 Others include the Zika virus, West Nile virus and dengue.
 The purpose of the Kite Patch is to eradicate malaria and reduce the amount of mosquito-borne diseases across the globe.

 The Kite Patch is unique in that it does not use toxic DEET, poisons, pesticides, insecticides or any other harsh chemicals.
 The Kite Patch is long-lasting and it can be applied to clothing as opposed to the skin.
 It works by manipulating and interrupting the smell neurons and sensor arrays insects use to find humans.
 The company has started the Kite Malaria-Free-World Campaign to help rid the world of malaria forever.

 Child Vision Self-Adjustable Glasses

-The Child Vision initiative aims to address these five reasons with self-adjustable glasses that can be used by youth aged 12 to 18.
+The Child Vision initiative aims to address these five reasons with self-adjustable glasses for youth aged 12 to 18.
 The initiative will utilize school-based distribution programs to provide children in the developing world with glasses.

 Pocketpure Portable Water Purifier

-While providing accessible healthcare for all is no easy task, these inventions show that there is work being done to combat the global health crisis.
+While providing accessible health care for all is no easy task, these inventions show that work is in progress to combat the global health crisis.
 One invention at a time, innovators, creators and free-thinkers are boosting health in the developing world.

 – Mary Qualls